tagtogorg/tagtog-doc/on_premises_README.md

 * A helper bash script is installed in this folder.
 This script assumes an UNIX environment and was tested only on **Linux and macOS**.
 It should work on Windows with Cygwin too.
 The script is not mandatory to run tagtog, but it is highly recommended.

+### Offline installation, updating, and running

+**tagtog does not require an external internet connection**.
+This allows you to have tagtog running on your private local network with absolute safety.

+An internet connection is only needed for installing and (optionally) [updating your tagtog version](updates).
+If you also need to install/update tagtog "offline", you can do so by temporally (during the process) exclusively whitelisting the domain `*.tagtog.net`.

 ## Run

 * Choose one full-path folder/volume where all your tagtog data will be stored, and assign it to a global variable for convenience.
 For description purposes, let's call this folder `$TAGTOG_HOME`. **Important**: always write this as a full path (that is, not as a relative path such ~/tagtog or ./tagtog, but rather `/my/volume/tagtog`).